sumithkollipara/ePay_Test/README.md

 Hi,

-You will find two projects in this project ePay_Test repositiory as named below
+You will find two projects in ePay_Test repositiory as named below
  - Denomination_Routine
  - Rest_Server